Jonorusc/animations/README.md

 # animations
-creating spring animations using javascript
+Applying physics to a spring using `javascript`

 - Interactive Oscillating Spring [https://9fdclx.csb.app/]